Elliott-Kerr/Anti-Bullying-PSA/index.md

 This definition helps determine whether an incident is bullying or other type of aggressive behavior, such as one-time physical fights, online arguments, or incidents between adults. *Note: Some bullying actions can fall into criminal categories, such as harassment, hazing, or assault.*

+### Identifying Roles in Bullying Situations

+There are three roles that can be played in a situtaution where bullying is taking place:

+1. Ally - A person who is on the victim's side and helps the victim in a situation.
+2. Bully- A person who threatens, intimidates, excludes or hurts someone with words or actions.
+3. Bystander - A person who witnesses an event or act without participating in it.

+More general categories are:

+Reinforcers: These people are not directly involved in the bullying behavior but they give the bullying an audience.
+They will often laugh or provide support for the people who are engaging in bullying.
+This may encourage the bullying to continue.
+Outsiders: These people remain separate from the bullying situation.
+They neither reinforce the bullying behavior nor defend the person being bullied.
+Some may watch what is going on but do not provide feedback about the situation to show they are on anyone’s side.
+Even so, providing an audience may encourage the bullying behavior.

+Now ask yourself...
+"What would you do?"

 ```markdown
 Syntax highlighted code block